Ramvaris/ac-npcbots/.github/README.md

   4. Some Guides and LUA Scripts, namely:
      - How to make Old World Flying possible in 3.3.5a and before

   5. (NOT INCLUDED IN THE REPO) I adapted a multitude of things on my server.
 If you are interested, then let me know.
+Many of them include .dbc edits that have to be delivered in a .mpq file to the client.
 These are:
      - Adding an own faction that allows buying talent points after reaching exalted (with small daily quests, etc.)
      - Changing and adding a range of spells to easen up the life of solo players.
 They are added & managed by an additional LUA-Script.
         - Everyone gets Aspect of the Uber Cheetah (40% Movespeed, No Daze, Usable with other Aspects if you are a Hunter)